Statistics

 The Replication Crisis and Bayesian Solutions

-The replication crisis in psychology and medicine — the discovery that many published findings fail to replicate — has revived interest in Bayesian inference as a potential remedy.
-The dominant role of null hypothesis significance testing (NHST) in scientific publishing has been blamed for inflating false positive rates through publication bias, p-hacking, and misinterpretation of p-values.
-Bayesian approaches, particularly those using Bayes factors instead of p-values, naturally quantify evidence for and against hypotheses rather than making binary reject/fail-to-reject decisions.
-Eric-Jan Wagenmakers at the University of Amsterdam has been among the most prominent advocates for Bayesian reform in psychology, and his work is widely cited in methods courses.
-[Nature Human Behaviour’s analysis of Bayesian methods in the replication crisis] provides essential reading for any student writing on this topic.
-P-hacking and data dredging — the frequentist pathologies driving the replication crisis — are addressed directly by Bayesian approaches.
+The replication crisis in psychology and medicine — the discovery that many published findings fail to replicate — has revived interest in Bayesian inference as a remedy.
+Bayesian approaches using Bayes factors instead of p-values naturally quantify evidence for and against hypotheses rather than making binary reject/fail-to-reject decisions.
+Eric-Jan Wagenmakers at the University of Amsterdam has been among the most prominent advocates for Bayesian reform in psychology.

 Struggling with Bayesian vs. Frequentist Concepts?